JordanMartinez/purescript-jordans-reference/21-Hello-World/9x-Basic-Data-Types/9x-Basic-Data-Types.md

 # Basic Data Types

-Purescript modulates many things.
-This makes code reusage better, but makes it harder for new learners to find the things they need, especially if they don't already know what they are looking for.

-So, before we can get started with Prelude, here are a few common FP data structures that need to be understood as they are used everywhere:

 | Package | Type name | "Plain English" name | Usage | Instances & their Usage
 | - | - | - | - | - |
 | [purescript-maybe](https://pursuit.purescript.org/packages/purescript-maybe/4.0.0) | `Maybe a` | A full or empty box | Used to indicate an optional value; used for simple error-handling; replaces `null` in most OO languages | <ul><li>`Nothing` - An empty box that indicates there was no such value or an error occurred</li><li>`Just a` - A full box with an `a` value stored inside.
 Indicates success in computation or that an optioanl value was present.</li></ul>